It’s great to live on or near a lake and to enjoy all its recreational and aesthetic benefits. This proximity also brings responsibilities.

 Test soil.
 If your heart is set on fertilizing, have your soil tested to whether it is needed, and if it is, how much to apply.
 Contact the Cornell Cooperative Extension at CCE – Westchester, 26 Legion Drive, Valhalla, NY 10595 or at 914 285-4640.
 For a fee, they will send you a kit and you can send them your soil sample for a full analysis.

 Use phosphate-free fertilizers.
 Soils in our area generally contain sufficient phosphate, so lawns generally don’t need phosphorus fertilizer.
+It is now illegal to use fertilizer containing phosphorus on established lawns.
 If you hire a lawn maintenance company, insist that they use a phosphate-free fertilizer.
 Bags of fertilizer are labeled with three numbers, like 27-0-12.
 The middle number denotes the amount of phosphorus.
 Never fertilize when rain is expected, never put fertilizer on frozen ground, and don’t fertilize within 10 feet of any stream, pond, lake, or other waterbody.

 Use only phosphorus-free fertilizer!
 Don’t treat our lakes like dirt!